EXPLORE® Testing through Duke TIP FAQs

 No. It is the exact same version developed for eighth graders covering four subject areas: English, math, reading, and science.
 All questions are appropriate to eighth grade cognitive and academic development.
 All talent search students take the same test regardless of grade level.
 Because EXPLORE is intended for eighth grade students, students in grades four, five, and six should expect it to be challenging and parents should view it primarily as a diagnostic tool.

 Additional sample questions may be found through various Internet sites and study guides may be purchased through retail and online book stores.
 Duke TIP does not endorse formal test preparation courses for EXPLORE.
-Excessive preparation for the exam may not allow time for the brain make critical connections in concepts and resulting test scores may not provide an accurate measure of your child’s academic abilities.
+Excessive preparation for the exam may not allow time for the brain make critical connections in concepts, meaning that the resulting test scores may not provide an accurate measure of your child’s academic abilities.

 If you discover the ticket has been misplaced, call ACT at (319) 337-1369.
 Indicate that your child is testing through Duke TIP and that you need to verify the test site and test date.
-If you experience a problem at the testing center, ask the testing supervisor to call ACT to confirm your child's test date and location.
+If you experience a problem at the testing center, ask the testing supervisor to call ACT to confirm your child's test date and location assignment.

 If you feel the illness may be contagious, affect your child’s ability to concentrate, or distract other testers; please keep your child home.
 If the test date is in November or January, you may call ACT during the week following testing to confirm seat availability for another test date.
 ACT will charge a change fee.
 If the student falls ill prior to a February test date, no additional test date will be available.
 ACT and Duke TIP will not refund or carry forward any testing fees for missed testing due to illness or schedule conflicts.